 And before print-on-demand, educators had few options.
 They had to teach using the textbooks provided by a monopolized industry.

 Not so much any longer.
 From middle-school teachers using Lulu to create in class projects to post-graduate certification programs printing their course material, the education world has discovered and embraced print-on-demand.
-The reasons are almost identical to the reasons businesses are beginning to discover print-on-demand: cost, control, and versatility.
+The reasons are almost identical to the reasons businesses are discovering print-on-demand: cost, control, and versatility.

-Artists as a label can, and in most circumstances does encompass authors.
-But what I’m talking about it specifically the kind of artist and creator who makes visual art—painters, graphic designers, jewelry makers, sculptors, make-up artists, and on and on.
+Artists as a label can, and in most circumstances encompasses authors.
+But what I’m talking about it specifically the artist and creator who makes visual art—painters, graphic designers, jewelry makers, sculptors, make-up artists, and on and on.

-Anyone who sells their art can and should be utilizing books.
+Anyone who sells their art can and should utilize books.
 Our data shows artists all around the world are learning this too.